2018 Idaho elections

 A general election was held in the U.S. state of Idaho on November 6, 2018.
 All of Idaho's executive officers were up for election as well as both of Idaho's two seats in the United States House of Representatives.
 Primary elections were held on May 15, 2018.

 Federal offices

 United States House of Representatives

 Both of Idaho's two seats in the United States House of Representatives were up for election in 2018.

 In the first congressional district, Raúl Labrador did not seek reelection and unsuccessfully ran for governor.
 Former state senator and fellow Republican Russ Fulcher was elected to represent the district.

 In the second congressional district, Mike Simpson ran for reelection and won comfortably.

 Governor

-Republican governor Butch Otter was succeeded by businessman Brad Little.
+Incumbent Republican governor Butch Otter chose not to seek a fourth term.
+He was succeeded by lieutenant governor Brad Little.